dswann101164/azure-noob-blog/posts/2025-12-16-why-azure-tags-fail-at-scale.md

 ---
-title: "Why Azure Tags Fail at Scale (And Always Will)"
+title: "Why Azure Tags Fail at Scale (And How to Fix It in 2025)"
 date: 2025-12-16
 summary: "Tags work beautifully at 100 resources.
 At 10,000 resources, they're a source of organizational fiction.
 Here's why tag-based governance always collapses—not because people are careless, but because tags require human perfection that doesn't exist at enterprise scale."
 tags: ["Azure", "Tags", "Governance", "FinOps", "Enterprise", "Resource Management"]